 SBI PO – Key Highlights

-- State Bank of India recruits ‘Probationary Officers’ for its various branches across India every year
+- State Bank of India will recruit ‘Probationary Officers’ for 2056 vacancies in its various branches across India this year.

 - SBI PO Prelims is the qualifying exam while the aggregate marks in Mains and GE & PI are considered for final selection